 As salespeople, we often forget about how people learn.
 Since the beginning of time, life lessons and knowledge has always been passed down through stories.
 You see this in hieroglyphics, children’s fables and of course the Bible.
 Stories are a way that people and humans can connect at a more personal level.

-Therefore, it needs to be at the forefront of how we sell, demo or walk through a sales deck.
+Therefore, storytelling for sales needs to be at the forefront of how we sell, demo or walk through a deck.
 My go-to framework for the initial sales deck looks like this:

 - Why our company/product exists (it’s often the story of why the CEO invented the solution to solve a personal need)